Jab1172/Jab1172/README.md

 - 🔭 I’m currently working on creating and fine-tuning my personal projects
-- 🌱 I’m currently expanding my knowledge of Data structures and Algorithms
+- 🌱 I’m expanding my knowledge of Data structures and Algorithms
 - 👯 I’m looking to collaborate on fullstack applications utilzing JS with a passionate team
 - 💬 Ask me about anything!
 I am an open book and love to share what I know in any capacity.
 - 😄 Pronouns: he/him/his